Skrting on the Surface: Reception

 The Fader journalist Jordan Darville called the song "an unabashed channeling of what has made Greenwood and Yorke's creative partnership so successful over the course of many decades".
 The Rolling Stone journalist Daniel Kreps said Skinner's drumming and Greenwood's arpeggios gave the song "a technicolour makeover" in comparison to the earlier versions.

 Track listing

-The song, on specific streaming services and digital storefronts, also contains the two previously released singles from the band:
+The song, on specific streaming services and digital storefronts, also contains the Smile's two previously released singles.

 Personnel

 Credits adapted from album liner notes.